system76/docs/content/add-a-printer-pop.md

 ### Remove and Re-add the Printer in Settings

-If the printer stops working, open the <u>Printers</u> Application again and click the gear icon, and select **Remove Printer** to remove the printer and its settings.
+If the printer stops working, open the <u>Printers</u> Application again and click the gear icon, and select `Remove Printer` to remove the printer and its settings.
 Repeat the steps above to add the printer and try printing the test page again.
-This process usually resolves many printing issues.
+This process often resolves general printer connectivity issues.

 ### Assign a Static IP Address to the Printer